-^{332.} Bell, Gospel Choirs, supra note 26, at 154-55.
-In some of the conversations with his fictional character Geneva Crenshaw, Bell acknowledges his need for enlightenment on the topic, as in the following response to the narrator by Crenshaw: "[S]ome things seem never to change.
+320BELL, GOSPEL CHOIRS, supra note 20, at 154-55.
+In some of the conversations with his fictional character, Geneva Crenshaw, Bell acknowledges his need for enlightenment on the topic, as in the following response to the narrator by Crenshaw: "[S]ome things seem never to change.
 White folks want to run everything.
 And you want to act stupid about women."
-Bell, And We Are Not Saved, supra note †, at 176.
-For similar statements by Crenshaw, see, for example, id. at 69 ("I resent your generalizations about [B]lack women."); id. at 114 ("Thought you would taunt me into forgetting my question, did you?
+BELL, AND WE ARE NOT SAVED, supra note, at 176.
+For similar statements by Crenshaw, see, e.g., id. at 69 ("I resent your generalizations about black women."); id. at 114 ("Thought you would taunt me into forgetting my question, did you?
 Black woman, emotional-my foot!").
-Bell's own attitude toward Black women also arose, of course, in his protest over Harvard Law School's failure to hire to the faculty any women of color.
-See supra notes 322-25 and accompanying text.
+Bell's own attitude toward black women also arose, of course, in his protest over Harvard Law School's failure to hire to the faculty any women of color.
+See supra text accompanying notes 310-13.

-^{333.} See Bell, And We Are Not Saved, supra note †, at 204 ("Black men . . . can be male chauvinists in some of the worst ways imaginable, as a whole cadre of Black women writers have been reporting to the world for years.") (citation omitted).
+321See BELL, AND WE ARE NOT SAVED, supra note , at 204 ("Black men . . . can be male chauvinists in some of the worst ways imaginable, as a whole cadre of black women writers have been reporting to the world for years.") (citation omitted).

-^{334.} Bell, Gospel Choirs, supra note 26, at 161.
-To the charge that many Black men are "abusive and macho" because under the current economic system they cannot find jobs, Geneva Crenshaw replies: "Such abuse deserves excoriation, not defense!"
-Id. at 14;
+322BELL, GOSPEL CHOIRS, supra note 20, at 161.
+To the charge that many black men are "abusive and macho" because under the current economic system they cannot find jobs, Geneva Crenshaw replies: "Such abuse deserves excoriation, not defense!"
+Id. at 14.
+See also id. at 198 ("Blaming racism does no good-though racism has undoubtedly contributed to stresses that lead to negative behavior.").